jliang24/Noteskeeper/README.md

 # Noteskeeper

 Summary:
-Allows you to create boards and add notes to them!
+This is a Trello clone that allows you to create boards and add notes to them!
+In addition, you can drag fields and reorder cards.

 Check it out over here: https://noteskeeper.herokuapp.com/